XingLiang96/CodingWorks/Readme.txt

-These three files are my coding works.
+These files are my coding works.

 The MATLAB codes are the core algorithm of damage detection in my published paper shown in my CV: A two-step method for delamination detection in composite laminates using experience-based learning algorithm.